LouisMattis/Milestone-Project-1/README.md

 * ## Typography

-* The main font that will be used throughout the whole website is the Montserrat font as it is a clean font that frequently used in programming, so it is a attrative and appropriate font to use.
+* The main font that will be used throughout the whole website is the Montserrat font as it is a clean font that frequently used in programming, so it is a attractive and appropriate font to use.
 The Sans Serif font will be used as the fallback font in case for any reason the font doesn't import into the website correctly.

 * ## Imagery